Shopping at AEON MALL: Kid-Friendly Services and Play Areas

 ryokans in japan

 The sleeping style is also Japanese.
-Most rooms are equipped with futon matresses you can lay on the tatami floors to sleep on.
+Most rooms are equipped with futon mattresses you can lay on the tatami floors to sleep on.
 Certain ryokan also have beds, so if you wish to sleep in one, please check when you make a reservation.

 Rooms are also equipped with TVs, power sockets, and kettles for a comfortable stay.
-However, some ryokans are in very rural areas and may not have WiFi connection in some cases.
+However, some ryokans are in very rural areas and may not have Wi-Fi connection in some cases.
 Please check the lodging's official website before staying in order to avoid any inconvenience.

 Receive Japanese Hospitality